benj1003/Comparing-normative-and-descriptive-models-of-probability-weighting/README.md

 ## Platform/Environment
 The raw data (the underlying gambles) is in .csv format.
 A python script (Python 3.7.1) reads this and generate the trials for each gamble (converting from decision from description to decisions from experience).

-Most subsequent analyses have been performed with, or called from Matlab.
+The analyses have been performed with, or called from Matlab.
 The Hierarchical Bayesian modelling has been run with JAGS (via matjags, which allows running JAGS via matlab code).

 ## Folder summary